Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Data sets

 \end{linenomath*} where $\Delta^2(k)$ is the matter power spectrum per logarithmic interval, and $I_{\ell}^a(k)$ is a transfer function represented by the redshift integral: \begin{linenomath*}

 \end{linenomath*} Here $r(z)$ is the comoving distance as a function of the redshift, and $j_{\ell}$ are the spherical Bessel functions, which project the window function $W_a (z,k)$ into each multipole ${\ell}$ of the power spectrum.
-In the case of a galaxy-survey, the window function is independent of $k$ and it is given by \begin{linenomath*}
+In the case of a galaxy survey, the window function is independent of $k$ and is given by \begin{linenomath*}

-\end{linenomath*} It depends on the galaxy redshift distribution and the bias function $b_a(z)$ of each survey.
+\end{linenomath*} This depends on the galaxy redshift distribution and the bias function $b_a(z)$ of each survey.
 The growth factor $D_+(z)$ in this expression takes into account the linear evolution of the matter perturbations.

-For lensing, the efficiency window function $W_\kappa(\chi)$ which relates the density perturbations $\delta$ to the weak lensing convergence \kap\ in a line of sight integration, \begin{linenomath*}
+For lensing, the efficiency window function $W_\kappa(\chi)$, which relates the density perturbations $\delta$ to the weak lensing convergence \kap\ in a line of sight integration, \begin{linenomath*}

 \end{linenomath*} is given by \begin{linenomath*}